JohnnyTheTank/excel-diff-tool/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with modern React and TypeScript
-- Powered by Vite for fast development
-- Deployed on GitHub Pages
-- Modern web technologies and clean architecture

 ## 📧 Contact